Unity Infraprojects Ltd.

 The Consilidated Financial Statements does not include financial statement of twoassociate companies which are not under control of management and five loss making jointventures in which there is no any activites.
 The major JV partner did not providedrequired information and as such total assets as on 31st March 2017 and TotalRevenue on that date could not be ascertained.

 (b) Secretarial Auditors:

 The Board of Directors of the Company appointed M/s.
 Snehal Raikar & Co.Practising Company Secretaries Mumbai to conduct Secretarial Audit for the F.Y.
-2016-17under the provisions of section 204 of the Companies Act 2013 and the Rules madethereunder.
+2016-17under the provisions of Section 204 of the Companies Act 2013 and the Rules madethereunder.
 The Secretarial Auditor Report of M/s.
 Snehal Raikar & Co.
-PractisingCompany Secretaries in form MR-3 for the financial year ended 31st March 2016 is enclosedto this report as
+PractisingCompany Secretaries in Form MR-3 for the financial year ended 31st March 2017 is enclosedto this report as Annexure F.

 (c) Cost Auditors:

-Accordingly necessary resolution is proposed at the ensuing AGM for ratification of theremuneration payable to the Cost Auditors for
+Acordingly necessary resolution is proposed at the ensuing AGM for ratification of theremuneration payable to the Cost Auditors for

 (d) Internal Auditors: